falkr/ttm4115-2020/pages/deliveries-t1.md

 This is not an official diagram type, but it turned out so useful for the development process that we decided to add it as part of the delivery.

-**Task:** Show at least three use cases at the sea level.
+Show at least three use cases at the sea level.
 Add relevant ones at the fish-level that support the sea-level use cases.
 Also, make sure to have at least one cloud-level use case and relevant ones at the kit level to connect cloud-level with sea-level.
 Make sure that the use cases are at the right level and relevant for the vision and objectives of the system.

 <!--
 * **Task:** Present a use case diagram that covers the major features of your system.